-You know the famous site jisho.org?
+Do you know the famous site jisho.org?
 If you study Japanese, you must understand that the word jisho (辞書) literally means dictionary.
-The jisho website is one of the most interesting tools for Japanese students.
+The jisho website is one of the most interesting tools for Japanese learners.
 In this article, we will help you to translate and learn Japanese using jisho.org;

-Like jisho, you are able to understand the meaning of Japanese ideograms, words, names and even example sentences.
-The website provides in detail all the readings, meanings and traits of a kanji.
-You can also draw a kanji or choose radicals to find something you can't write on the keyboard.
+As jisho, you are able to understand the meaning of Japanese ideograms, words, names and even example sentences.
+The site provides in detail all the readings, meanings and traits of a kanji.
+You can also draw a kanji or choose radicals to find something you don't know how to write on the keyboard.

-The big problem and obstacle for people, is that the site is in English.
-However, it has translations in Spanish and even English in a large number of words.
-Despite the English language, you can easily use the google translator, without worrying about wrong translations, in this article I will explain the reason.
+The big problem and obstacle for people is that the site is in English.
+However, it has Spanish and even English translations in a large number of words.
+Despite the English language, you can easily use google translator without worrying about wrong translations, in this article I will explain why.

-In addition to the video, we will see some examples of how you can use jisho to translate, learn and study a simple phrase or lyrics.
+In addition to the video, let's see some examples of how you can use jisho to translate, learn and study a simple phrase or song lyrics.
 Below we have the following sentence:

-If you have at least a little knowledge in English, you will know that this ideogram means me (I, me), but if you use the google translator, you will see that the site says that word sounds harsh or arrogant.
-Then we see the particle の, so just ignore it for now.
+If you have at least a little knowledge of English, you will know that this ideogram means I (I, me), but if you use google translate, you will see that the site says that this word sounds harsh or arrogant.
+Next we see the の particle, so just ignore it for now.

-You can now translate the other kanji (妹) which means little sister.
+Now you can translate the other kanji (妹) which means little sister.
 You will see the word reading at the top of the kanji, written in hiragana.
-Be careful when using the translator on pages with very long words, as he may end up changing the kanji hiraganas and leaving the wrong word.
+Be careful when using the translator on pages with very large words, because it may end up changing the kanji hiraganas and leaving the wrong word.